Qatar National Vision 2030: Human development

 In order to foster a healthy and capable national workforce, the QNV 2030 prioritizes human development.
 Improved education and health care, and increased cultural awareness and employment opportunities for nationals are the cornerstones of the vision's human development strategy.
 A large emphasis is placed on the youth population in this regard.
-The low rate of Qatari joining the workforce is outlined as a major challenge to human development.
+The low rate of Qataris joining the workforce is outlined as a major challenge to human development.

 Environmental development

 The vision outlines several distinct challenges facing Qatar's environment, which include a rapidly growing population, increased air pollution, and damage to natural habitats.
 One method previously employed by Qatar to address environmental issues was acquiring more advanced technology.
 Government reports claim that flaring intensity volumes per energy produced were nearly cut in half from 2008 to 2012 due to the adoption of new technology.
 Other strategies used to further environmental development include conducting environmental awareness campaigns and promoting sustainable urban growth.